 The other technique is to sell products that other people have made.

 Now, you can do this by physically owning the products.
 For example, some people might buy at wholesale and try to resell.
-Others may trawl second hand stores, looking for bargains (like rare board games) and then sell these on sites like eBay.
+Others may trawl second hand stores, looking for bargains (like rare board games, records and books) and then sell these on sites like eBay.

 Those approaches can be profitable but they involve a lot of physical legwork.
 Then, if it doesn't work out, you may be left with merchandise that you paid for.